groupdocs-watermark/Groupdocs.Watermark-References-Tutorials/content/english/java/document-information/groupdocs-java-word-section-properties-retrieval/_index.md

 - automate document handling
 type: docs
 ---

-# How to Retrieve Section Properties in Word Documents Using GroupDocs.Watermark for Java
+# Modify Word Page Setup Using GroupDocs.Watermark for Java

-In today's digital landscape, managing document properties efficiently is vital for both businesses and individuals.
-Whether you're a developer aiming to enhance your application's functionality or an office worker seeking to streamline document processing, mastering the retrieval of section properties in Word documents can significantly improve your workflow.
-This tutorial will guide you through using GroupDocs.Watermark Java library to retrieve section properties from Word documents, enabling automation and customization with ease.
+In this guide, you'll learn how to **modify word page setup** and retrieve section properties from a Word document using GroupDocs.Watermark for Java.
+Whether you're building a document‑generation service or automating report layouts, mastering these techniques will save you time and give you fine‑grained control over page formatting.

+## Quick Answers
+- **Can I change margins programmatically?** Yes, use the `PageSetup` object of each section.
+- **Do I need a license?** A free trial works for development; a paid license is required for production.
+- **Which Java version is required?** Java 8 or higher.
+- **How do I load a Word document in Java?** Use `Watermarker` with `WordProcessingLoadOptions`.
+- **Is batch processing supported?** Absolutely – iterate over multiple files with the same API.

 ## What You'll Learn
 - Setting up GroupDocs.Watermark for Java
+- **How to load word document java** with the library
-- Retrieving specific section properties in a Word document
+- Retrieving and **modify word page setup** properties for any section
-- Practical use cases and integration possibilities
+- Real‑world use cases and performance tips
-- Performance optimization techniques

-Let's explore how you can leverage this powerful library to boost your productivity!

 ### Prerequisites
-Before we start, ensure you have the following:
+Before we start, make sure you have:

-- **Java Development Kit (JDK)**: Ensure JDK is installed on your machine.
+- **Java Development Kit (JDK)** – version 8 or newer.
-- **GroupDocs.Watermark for Java**: You need version 24.11 or later.
+- **GroupDocs.Watermark for Java** – version 24.11 or later.
-- **Integrated Development Environment (IDE)**: Use any IDE like IntelliJ IDEA or Eclipse.
+- An IDE such as IntelliJ IDEA or Eclipse.

-You should also have a basic understanding of Java programming and experience managing dependencies using Maven or direct downloads.
+Familiarity with Maven (or manual dependency management) and basic Java programming is assumed.

-### Setting Up GroupDocs.Watermark for Java
+## Setting Up GroupDocs.Watermark for Java
-To start using GroupDocs.Watermark, you need to set it up in your project.
-We'll cover two methods: using Maven and downloading directly.
+You can add the library to your project either via Maven or by downloading the JAR directly.

 **Maven Setup**
-Add the following configuration to your `pom.xml` file:
+Add the repository and dependency to your `pom.xml`:

 ```xml
 <repositories>
     <repository>